kfcampbell/catch-me/readme.md

 ## Problems/Opportunities
-    [x] only routeId for sound transit (both directions not represented) (40_100479) [] store user's preference in dynamodb or something
+    [x] only routeId for sound transit (both directions not represented) (40_100479) [x] store user's preference in dynamodb or something [] support asking for train times for arbitrary stops